Anchorage Pioneer Nellie Brown

-Check out the fascinating life of Alaska artist Sydney Laurence right now.
+Take a look at the fascinating life of Alaska artist Sydney Laurence and discover.

 Nellie and Jack returned to Anchorage in 1925 and in 1927 they moved into a cottage on Government Hill at 349 Harvard Avenue where they stayed for most of their lives.

 In the 1940s, a surplus railroad passenger car became “Nellie’s Diner” in Anchorage.
 It was a success.
 Nationally known comedian Joe E. Brown even ate there when visiting Anchorage.